emiliopaolini/emiliopaolini.github.io/_pages/about.md

   #  <p>Via G. Moruzzi 1</p>
   #  <p>Pisa, 56124</p>

+social: true  # includes social icons at the bottom of the page
 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

 ---

 Welcome!
 I’m a PhD student in Emerging Digital Technologies @ Scuola Superiore Sant'Anna.
 My research is focused on the integration of AI technologies in NextG Wireless Networks to improve the responsiveness, energy efficiency and latency of applications.